 This is a tactical explosion for Riku, but it might not be enough for him to topple you.
 I’ve noticed that most players seem to find him easier than Vexen 2!
 If you’ve been relying heavily on Firaga to defeat Vexen, that’s not going to work quite so well here, but the tactics that carried you this far through the game will still help you beat Riku 3.
 I promise, the end-game bosses are coming… but not yet.

 Clearing Riku 3 unlocks the Mega-Potion, to keep your Mega-Ethers company.

 One interesting detail was added to about this fight in Re:CoM.
 Before the fight, Riku was saying Sora’s charm was the fake, but in Re:CoM, his defeated voice clip says: “You’re the fake.”

 Riku stays in the room for a while, panting, when suddenly he can’t take it any longer and he bolts from the room, dropping his charm behind him.
-Sora goes to collect it, and it transforms in his hand into the World Card for Destiny Islands, confirming to GBA players that it’s not real.
+Sora goes to collect it, and it transforms in his hand into the World Card for Destiny Islands, confirming to GBA players that it wasn’t real.
 We last saw this card in the middle of the game, when Axel gave it to Vexen.
 Vexen must have transformed that memory-card into this memory-laden keepsake, but why?